 During the procedure

-Donor nephrectomy is performed with general anesthesia, so you're not aware during the procedure.
+Donor nephrectomy is performed with general anesthesia.
+This means you will be asleep during the procedure, which usually lasts two to three hours.
 The surgical team monitors your heart rate, blood pressure and blood oxygen level throughout the procedure.

 Surgeons almost always perform minimally invasive surgery to remove a living-donor's kidney (laparoscopic nephrectomy) for a kidney transplant.
 Laparoscopic nephrectomy is associated with less scarring, less pain and a shorter recovery time than is traditional open surgery to remove a kidney (open nephrectomy).